Arandomdude222/DoxyEdu-web-proxy/README.md

 # DoxyEdu Web Proxy

-**Educational web access powered by the Scramjet engine**
+**A Web Proxy designed to unblock websites, powered by the Scramjet engine**

-> ⚠️ **Important:** This is a modified version of [Scramjet](https://github.com/MercuryWorkshop/scramjet), not original work.
+> ⚠️ **Important:** This is a heavily-modified version of [Scramjet](https://github.com/MercuryWorkshop/scramjet), not original work.

 ## 📋 About This Fork

-This repository contains modifications to the original Scramjet project customized for unblocking websites in places like school:
+This repository contains modifications to the original Scramjet project and customized for unblocking websites in places like school:

 ## 🔧 Modifications from Original